Copyright © 2001-25 Prem Kamble

 This process improves our decision-making ability of the conscious mind and allows for quicker execution of actions by the subconscious mind, similar to how businesses operate.
 However, there is a significant problem that arises.

-The Problem with the Subconscious Rule Book
+The Problem with the Subconscious Rule Book™

 Write to Me | Comments | Related Articles | Top

-The problem is that we started forming these judgments at a very young age when we lacked both the ability to assess the situations, and the maturity to make informed decisions.
-Based on our juvenile perspectives, we developed a set of do's and don'ts based on our limited understanding of the world.
+The issue lies in the fact that we began forming these judgments at a very young age when we lacked both the ability to properly assess the situations, and the maturity to make well-informed decisions.

 Mental Reflex Action™